KirklandGee/search-engineering-framework/README.md

 My hope is we can build and learn together on the path to this new era of [Search Engineering](https://kirklandgee.substack.com/p/new-search-engineering).

+## Streamlit App

+- If you want to run the Streamlit app locally (and add any new features), you can do so by cloning the repo and running `streamlit run Welcome.py`.

+- If you want to use of the app in your browser, you can access it [here](https://gsc-tool.streamlit.app/).

 ## Setup Instructions

 - To make use of the google_drive_manager, you will need to setup a Google Service account.
 You can read more about [how to do that here:](https://kirklandgee.substack.com/p/3-ways-i-use-ai-in-google-sheets?r=3lkrz3)